gboeing/osmnx/README.md

 and analyze street networks from OpenStreetMap's API.
 Users can construct walkable, drivable, or bikable urban networks with a single line of Python code.
 [Overview demo](examples/01-overview-osmnx.ipynb).

+### Install

+`pip install osmnx`

+If you are on Windows, install (geopandas and its dependencies)[http://geoffboeing.com/2014/09/using-geopandas-windows/] before pip installing OSMnx.

 ### Use OSMnx to create place boundary shapefiles from OpenStreetMap

 OSMnx lets you download spatial "place boundary" geometries from OpenStreetMap, save them to shapefiles,